Project Status

 Galveston Avenue is a bustling corridor, lined with many popular businesses for locals and visitors.
 But the aging street and inadequate facilities for people who bike and walk can cause traffic delays and create potentially hazardous conditions for the traveling public.

-The City of Bend is addressing these and other issues with the Galveston Corridor Project, a comprehensive redesign of the street.
-These improvements will help make Galveston a complete street, one that is designed, operated, and maintained to enable safe, convenient and comfortable travel and access for users of all ages and abilities regardless of their mode of transportation.
+The City of Bend is addressing these and other issues with the Galveston Corridor Safety Project.
+These improvements will help make Galveston a street that is safer for all users.

 Location